 10. Newsletter tracking

 The newsletters of Setlog GmbH contain so-called tracking pixels.
-A tracking pixel is a miniature graphic embedded in e-mails sent in HTML format to enable log file recording and analysis.
-This allows a statistical evaluation of the success or failure of online marketing campaigns to be carried out.
-Using the embedded pixel-code, Setlog GmbH can recognize whether and when an e-mail was opened by an affected person and which links in the e-mail were called by the affected person.
+A tracking pixel is a miniature graphic that is embedded in such emails that are sent in HTML format to enable log file recording and log file analysis.
+This enables a statistical evaluation of the success or failure of online marketing campaigns.
+Based on the embedded tracking pixel, the Setlog GmbH may see if and when an e-mail was opened by a data subject, and which links in the e-mail were called up by the data subject.

-Such personal data collected via the tracking pixels contained in the newsletters are stored and evaluated by the data controller in order to optimise the dispatch of the newsletter and to adapt the content of future newsletters even better to the interests of the person concerned.
-This personal data will not be passed on to third parties.
-Persons concerned are entitled at any time to revoke the respective separate declaration of consent given via the double opt-in procedure.
-After revocation, this personal data will be deleted by the data controller.
-If you unsubscribe from receiving the newsletter, Setlog GmbH automatically interprets this as a revocation.
+Such personal data collected via the tracking pixels contained in the newsletters are stored and analyzed by the controller in order to optimize the newsletter dispatch and to better tailor the content of future newsletters to the interests of the data subject.
+This personal data will not be disclosed to third parties.
+Data subjects are entitled at any time to revoke the separate declaration of consent given in this regard via the double opt-in procedure.
+After revocation, this personal data will be deleted by the controller.
+The Setlog GmbH automatically regards a withdrawal from the receipt of the newsletter as a revocation.

-Due to legal regulations, the Setlog GmbH website contains information that enables us to contact our company electronically quickly and to communicate directly with us, which also includes a general address for so-called electronic mail (e-mail address).
-If a data subject contacts the data controller via e-mail or a contact form, the personal data transmitted by the data subject will be stored automatically.
-Such personal data voluntarily provided by a data subject to the controller will be stored for the purpose of processing or contacting the data subject.
-This personal data is not passed on to third parties.
+Based on statutory provisions, the website of the Setlog GmbH contains information that enables a quick electronic contact to our enterprise, as well as direct communication with us, which also includes a general address of the so-called electronic mail (e-mail address).
+If a data subject contacts the controller by e-mail or by using a contact form, the personal data transmitted by the data subject will be stored automatically.
+Such personal data transmitted on a voluntary basis by a data subject to the controller will be stored for the purposes of processing or contacting the data subject.
+No disclosure of this personal data to third parties will take place.

 a.)
 Google Analytics

-We use a hub spot for our online marketing activities.
-This is an integrated software solution with which we cover the following aspects of our marketing, among others:
+We use Hubspot for our online marketing activities.
+This is an integrated software solution that we use to cover the following aspects of our marketing, among others:

-We enable visitors to our website to learn more about our company, download content and provide contact information and other demographic information.
+We allow visitors to our website to learn more about our company, download content, and provide their contact information and other demographic information.

-This information as well as some contents of our website are stored on servers of our software partner HubSpot.
-They can be used by us to determine which services of our company are of interest to our customers.
+This information, as well as some of the content on our website, is stored on servers operated by our software partner HubSpot.
+It may be used by us to determine which of our company’s services are of interest to our customers.